 the power of partnership – working toward an HIV/AIDS-free generation

-This is the story of a unique public/private partnership between businesses, non-governmental and international organizations and governments working together to prevent mother-to-child transmission of HIV in Nigeria.
+This is the story of a unique public/private partnership of businesses, nongovernmental and international organizations, and governments that work together to prevent mother-to-child transmission of HIV in Nigeria.
 By joining forces, an entire generation can be born free of HIV.

 Preventing mother-to-child transmission of HIV

-In 2012, Chevron and BFA collaborated on an ambitious program to empower the Nigerian federal and state governments to lead their own HIV responses, setting concrete targets to reduce HIV transmission and develop an achievable plan.
-By working with members of the Nigerian government and the international donor community, as well as local implementing partners, this investment is increasing services for the prevention of mother-to-child transmission of HIV in the states that are most affected.
-Chevron initially supported a pilot program in Nasarawa State and has since expanded the partnership to Bayelsa and Rivers states.
+In 2012, Chevron and BFA collaborated on an ambitious program to empower the Nigerian federal and state governments to lead their own HIV responses, setting concrete targets to reduce HIV transmission and developing an achievable plan.
+By working with members of the Nigerian government and the international donor community, as well as with local implementing partners, this investment has continued to increase services for the prevention of mother-to-child transmission of HIV in the states that are most affected.
+Chevron initially supported a pilot program in Nasarawa state and has since expanded the partnership to Bayelsa and Rivers states.

-Since its launch in 2012, our partnership with BFA in Nigeria has contributed to a dramatic increase in PMTCT programs in Nigeria and to impressive results in the states where we work.
+Our partnership with BFA in Nigeria contributed to a dramatic increase in PMTCT programs in Nigeria and to impressive results in the states where we work.
 In Nasarawa, Bayelsa and Rivers states:

 - 670 health clinics are now providing PMTCT services.

-- More than 620,000 pregnant women have been tested for HIV in these three states; 4.8 percent tested positive.
+- More than 620,000 pregnant women have been tested for HIV; 4.8 percent tested positive.

-- More than 20,600 pregnant women living with HIV have been initiated onto antiretrovirals in these states.
+- More than 20,600 pregnant women living with HIV have begun antiretroviral therapy.

-Through our partnership with Pact and the PROMOT Project in Bayelsa State, we have established a sustainable, statewide, community-based, government-supported PMTCT outreach program.
-Since our partnership began in 2012, PROMOT has achieved these remarkable results:
+Through our partnership with Pact and the PROMOT Project in Bayelsa state, we have established a sustainable, statewide, community-based, government-supported PMTCT outreach program.
+Since the partnership’s launch in 2012, PROMOT has achieved these remarkable results: